espressif/esp-mesh-lite/examples/rainmaker_led_light/README.md

 $ idf.py flash
 ```

-### 6. Add devices to Nove Home
+### 6. Add devices to Nova Home

-- Open `Nove Home`, the APP will automatically search for the device to be configured
+- Open `Nova Home`, the APP will automatically search for the device to be configured

 <img src="./_static/find_devices.jpg" alt="find_devices" width="25%" div align=center />